A rooster and two hens sunbathing.

 What to Expect

-Hands-On Learning
+Interactive Learning

 Explore lots of practical materials and get comfortable with the tools and supplies you’ll use with your flock.

-A Comprehensive Chicken Keeping Guide
+A Comprehensive Chicken Keeping Guidebook

-A Cozy Learning Environment
+A Comfortable Learning Environment

-Coffee, tea, bottled water, and snacks provided.
+Padded chairs, temperature control, coffee, tea, bottled water, and snacks provided.

 Personal Attention